 Acupuncture Benefits for Medical Treatments

 What follows is a list of conditions that have been shown to respond well to acupuncture.
-The list is not meant to be all inclusive, but it does offer a view of the broadness of conditions that have been treated successfully with acupuncture.
-A more detailed list of acupuncture benefits for medical conditions as recognised by the World Health Organisation, can be viewed at the World Health Organisation Website.
+The list is not meant to be all inclusive, but it does offer a view of the broadness of conditions that have been successfully treated with acupuncture.

 Upper Respiratory Tract